coding-1ab/modpack-season-2/mods/CreateDragonPlus/MODPACK_README.md

 ## Recipes
 ### Bulk Coloring
-`Bulk Coloring` of Fan processing supports custom coloring recipe.
-It has similar format as the recipe of Create, with type `create_dragons_plus:coloring`.
-Bulk Coloring recipe requires extra `color` field as dye fluid color.
+`Bulk Coloring` recipe is the recipe of Fan Bulk Coloring.
+It has similar format as the recipe of Create, with type `create_dragons_plus:coloring`, and Bulk Coloring recipe requires extra `color` field as dye fluid color.
-`Bulk Coloring` also supports every 1:1 and 1:8 dyeing crafting recipe.
+`Bulk Coloring` supports every 1:1 and 1:8 dyeing crafting recipe.
 ### Bulk Freezing
-`Bulk Freezing` recipe is the recipe of Fan Freezing.
+`Bulk Freezing` recipe is the recipe of Fan Bulk Freezing.
 It has similar format as the recipe of Create, with type `create_dragons_plus:freezing`.
+### Bulk Ending
+`Bulk Ending` recipe is the recipe of Fan Bulk Sanding.
+It has similar format as the recipe of Create, with type `create_dragons_plus:ending`.
+### Bulk Sanding (Require Quicksand Mod)
+`Bulk Sanding` recipe is the recipe of Fan Bulk Sanding.
+It has similar format as the recipe of Create, with type `create_dragons_plus:sanding`.
+`Bulk Sanding` supports every Sand Paper Polishing recipe.
 ### Compat with Create: Garnished
 `Bulk Coloring` and `Bulk Freezing` supports all Fan processing recipes of Create: Garnished.